datacarpentry/astronomy-python/instructors/instructor-notes.md

 - This is likely the final episode of day 1 in a two day workshop.

-- This episode takes a slight detour to introduce a few features of Pandas DataFrames.
+- This episode takes a slight detour to introduce a few features of pandas DataFrames.
 To keep this connected to the story, you can talk about how data exploration is an important part of prototyping your query and making sure you are getting the results you expect in the format you expect them in.

 - Starting with selecting the centerline, we do a series of filters on different data frames.
 Take a minute before you teach this section to make sure you understand what each one represents.
 We use `results_df` to build `centerline_df`.
 We use `centerline_df` to determine proper motion limits.
 We use the proper motion limits determined from `centerline_df` to select GD-1 stars from `results_df`.
 This is `selected_df`.